 - predict the risks of collapses during mining operations

 The survey is completed from the surface without any disturbance to the ongoing operations in the neighbouring wells apart from initial location system calibration from one of the wells, making it much cheaper than alternative monitoring methods from the wellbore.
 Full-Wave Location technology has high noise resistance and sensitivity, which allows it to be used in areas with high level of man-made noise.

 The results obtained during the microseismic monitoring show zones of natural active fracturing and allow to assess the microseismic activity in an investigated volume.
 They highlight areas with the highest microseismic activity, build a map of the dominant fracture directions and estimate the position of the weakened zones associated with active fracturing.

-Over the last decade, Full-Wave Location technology was successfully applied during natural active fracture network mapping for leading Russian and Indian operators.
+Over the last decade, Full-Wave Location technology was successfully applied during natural active fracture network mapping for leading Eurasian and Indian operators.
 For more information, please see our Case Studies section.